-In this note, we will practice plotting and writing the 'while' loop in Matlab.
+In this note, we will practice inputing variables and plotting in Matlab.

 1. Matlab considers every variable as a matrix.
-For example, the variable x in the following command is understood as a 1×1 matrix.
+For example, the variable x in the following command is understood as a $1\times 1$ matrix.

 2. The command